dilipr02/Data-Analyst-Task-8/README.md

 Hi, I have completed the task 8 of Simple Sales Dashboard Design.

+I have made the dashboard with 2019 superstore sales and have included the bar chart , line chart and donut chart for the visualization of sales over the category, region and month.
+The slicer visual for category.

 The following are the insights of the dashboard

 * December has the highest sales in west region in overall 2019 year.